weinhuber/weinhuber.github.io/_pages/about.md

 As a Research Assistant (+3 years), I maintained and developed dtControl, an open-source tool for representing symbolic controllers as decision trees and Automata Tutor, an online educational tool for automata theory and formal languages which is currently used by +50 universities across 5 continents.

 ### Machine Learning
-Lead various research and software development roles at TUM, Vay and IABG.
+Led various research and software development roles at TUM, Vay and IABG.
 Other projects included developing a Swift SDK for the federated learning framework Flower, or teaching +100 students in two courses, twice a year, hands-on software engineering and machine learning at TUM.

 ## Things that I'm currently doing